thommccarthy/github-finder/README.md

-# React search app with github api implementation
+# React search app to consume the github REST API